luuknnh/cmgt-prg08-server/README.md

 - Thanks to OpenAI for providing the API used in this project.
 - All contributors who have helped to build and improve this application.

+## Issues

+- Image Generation does not work in Vercel (The call takes to long and since Vercel only supports Express as an Serverless function it takes to long)